Financial Samurai

 Timeshare Industry Property

 Timeshares are often thought of as very luxurious and accommodating vacations.
 Timeshare salespeople make the pitch the vacation can even end up costing you less than traditional hotel vacations.
-Let’s take a look at the state of the timeshare industry in 2021+.
+Let's take a look at the state of the timeshare industry.

-Despite how wonderful these luxurious vacations are, due to the recent COVID-19-induced recession, many timeshare owners are in need of a way out of their timeshares.
-Fewer people are traveling now, although travel is picking back up.
+Despite how wonderful these luxurious vacations are, the COVID-19-induced recession led many timeshare owners to try and find a way out of their timeshares.
+Fewer people were traveling.

-Because of this huge demand from existing timeshare owners to sell their timeshares, a few troubling problems have surfaced.
-The main problem is that with all of this supply of used timeshares there is little-to-no demand to purchase a used timeshare on the resale market.
+During the pandemic, the huge demand from existing timeshare owners to sell their timeshares resulted in a few troubling problems.
+The main problem was with all of the supply of used timeshares there was little-to-no demand to purchase a used timeshare on the resale market.

-This has resulted in many timeshares being listed on popular e-commerce sites like eBay and Amazon for as little as $1.
-These listings are basically a last ditch effort to get out of the timeshare contract.
+This resulted in many timeshares being listed on popular e-commerce sites like eBay and Amazon for as little as $1.
+These listings were basically a last ditch effort to get out of the timeshare contract.

 Overall, I don’t think buying a timeshare is a good idea.
 The cost to own a timeshare will likely far outweigh your actual use of it.